IT worker found guilty of murdering married couple with fentanyl

 He was found guilty at Chelmsford Crown Court of murdering the couple following a trial lasting more than a month.

+The defendant, who used a wheelchair throughout the trial, did not appear to react in the secure dock of the court.

+The judge, Mr Justice Nicholas Lavender, said he would sentence D’Wit on Friday.

-The Baxters’ daughter Ellie said in evidence that her parents believed D’Wit was “weird, but nerdy weird”.
+The couple’s daughter said in evidence that her parents believed D’Wit was “weird, but nerdy weird”.

 She said he had initially been brought into their shower mat business in about 2012 or 2013 to “help build the website” before eventually coming round to their house “every day”.